 Fast-forward some 30-odd years, and I am now in Croatia.
 While Christmas is quickly beginning to resemble what they’ve always seen in American films, it still doesn’t always translate over into people’s homes.

 I really struggled with this a lot the first few years of our marriage, because I felt the absence of my childhood traditions so keenly.
 And my efforts to recreate those traditions stressed me out.
 A lot.

-Couple that with the fact that my husband’s job threatens to keep him away from home on Christmas Eve night or Christmas Day – which last year was a reality, and I was forced to finally do what I should have done all along – surrender an ideal that really wasn’t very important.
+Couple that with the fact that my husband’s job threatens to keep him away from home on Christmas Eve night or Christmas Day – which is often a reality and I am forced to finally do what I learned early on in our marriage – surrender an ideal that really wasn’t very important.

 What is important is peace in my home, peace in my heart, and a family that knows the real reason why we celebrate Christmas.